alexch/codelikethis/public/lessons/learn_to_code/learn_to_code.md

 * What is the reverse of "stressed"?
 * What does your name look like, repeated 1000 times?
 * What is the tenth character of "Matz is nice"?
 (Trick question!)

 ---

+# Strings are not numbers

+Hmmm....

+    1 + 2
+    "1" + "2"
+    "1 + 2"

+# Strings vs. Numbers

+Hmmm again...

+    "1" + 2

+Uh-oh!

+    TypeError: can't convert Fixnum into String

+Don't panic!
+The solution is easy.

+# Conversion

+Numbers know a message that converts them into strings. `to_s` means "to string".

+    "1" + 2.to_s

+Likewise, strings know a message that converts them into numbers.

+    1 + "2".to_i

+`to_i` means "to integer".

+# Advanced (skippable)

+* to_f

+---